patoski716/metabnb-hng-stage-3/README.md

 # Metabnb
-### metabnb provide you access to luxury and affordable houses in the metaverse
+### Metabnb provide you access to luxury and affordable houses in the metaverse

 <div align="center">